 - Why is this topic lit?
 This section examines why this topic is super important, not just for school but also in the real world.

 From what I’ve seen, each of these parts resonates in its way to set the reader’s first feelings and lay down what the Extended Essay is about.
-The background info sets the stage for your research, and the research question is like the leading spirit you’re chasing after.
+The background info sets the stage for your investigation, and the research question is like the leading spirit you’re chasing after.
 By nailing down the scope, you’re drawing the line for what the essay will cover, keeping things clear and not all over the place.

 The intro is like your GPS, giving readers a heads-up on what’s coming and ensuring your essay flows smoothly from one part to the next.